Westoe

-Westoe was originally a village near South Shields, Tyne & Wear, England, but has since become part of the town and is now used to refer to the area of the town where the village once was.
-It is also an electoral ward for local politics purposes.
+Westoe was originally a village near South Shields, in the South Tyneside district, in Tyne and Wear, England, but has since become part of the town and is now used to refer to the area of the town where the village once was.
+It is also an electoral ward for local political purposes.

 History

 Westoe Village

 The earliest recorded mention of Westoe is in 1072, which refers to a group of seven farms.

-In the late 19th and early 20th centuries, the village of Westoe was around one mile south of South Shields (which was then part of County Durham until the formation of Tyne and Wear under the Local Government Act 1972), and was gradually absorbed into the urban sprawl extending from the centre of the town.
+In the late 19th and early 20th centuries, the village of Westoe was around one mile south of South Shields (which was then part of County Durham until the formation of Tyne and Wear under the Local Government Act 1972), and was gradually absorbed into the urban sprawl extending from the center of the town.

 In contemporary usage, the term "Westoe Village" refers to a specific suburban road of the same name in the Westoe area of the town.
 It consists of Georgian and Victorian houses, many having been built by business leaders of the town, including those who owned mines and shipyards.
 It is considered one of the most exclusive areas of South Shields.

-A number of houses which were historically in the village are not considered to be part of the modern-day Westoe Village.
-The semi-detached early-nineteenth century houses of Westoe Terrace have been absorbed into the late Victorian terrace of Dean Road.
+Several houses that were historically in the village are not considered to be part of the modern-day Westoe Village.
+The semi-detached early-nineteenth-century houses of Westoe Terrace have been absorbed into the late Victorian terrace of Dean Road.